yiisoft/yii-sentry/README.md

 ## Installation

-The package needs PSR-compatible HTTP client so require it and this package as well:
+The package needs PSR-compatible HTTP client so require it additionally to this package:

 ```
 composer install php-http/guzzle7-adapter